mapr-demos/finserv-application-blueprint/README.md

 $ maprcli stream topic info -path /user/mapr/taq -topic trades -json
 ```

-If the MapR-FS filesystem runs out of free space, the kafka producers will fail, so keep an eye on disk space like this:
+If the cluster filesystem runs out of free space then the kafka producers will fail.
+If that happens, you can easily start over by removing the stream and creating it again (see above).
+You can keep an eye on disk space with a command like this (replace "nodea" with your node's hostname):

 ```
-$ maprcli disk list -host iannodea
+$ maprcli disk list -host nodea
 ```

-If the disk space fills up, it's easiest just to remove the stream then create it again.

-Show me all the topics for my stream:
+Here's how to show all the topics for a stream:

 ```
 $ maprcli stream topic list -path /user/mapr/taq | awk '{print $4}' | sort | uniq -c
 ```

-Show me the depth of the trades topic:
+Here's how to show the number of messages contained in a topic:

 ```
 $ maprcli stream topic info -path /user/mapr/taq -topic trades | tail -n 1 | awk '{print $12-$2}'